MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/understanding-performance-for-mixed-reality.md

 | [Windows Mixed Reality Ultra PCs](../../discover/immersive-headset-hardware-details.md) | 90 FPS |
 | [Windows Mixed Reality PCs](../../discover/immersive-headset-hardware-details.md) | 60 FPS |

 The framework below outlines best practices for hitting target frame rates.
-We recommend reading the [performance recommendations for Unity article](../unity/performance-recommendations-for-unity.md) for tips on measuring and improving framerate in the Unity environment.
+For tips on measuring and improving framerate in the Unity environment, we recommend that you read the [performance recommendations for Unity article](../unity/performance-recommendations-for-unity.md)

 ## Understanding performance bottlenecks